apify/apify-docs/docs/storage/request_queue.md

 }
 ```

 > When adding or updating requests, you can optionally provide a `clientKey` parameter to your request.
 It must be a string between 1 and 32 characters in length.
 This identifier is used to determine whether the queue was accessed by [multiple clients](#sharing).
 If `clientKey` is not provided, the system considers this API call to come from a new client.
-For details, see the `hadMultipleClients` field returned by the `Get head` [operation](/api/v2#/reference/request-queues/queue-head/get-head). <br/>
+[See the `hadMultipleClients` field](/api/v2#/reference/request-queues/queue-head/get-head) returned by the `Get head` operation for details. <br/>
 > Example: client-abc

-For a detailed breakdown of each API endpoint, see the [API documentation](/api/v2#/reference/request-queues).
+[See the API documentation](/api/v2#/reference/request-queues) for a detailed breakdown of each API endpoint.

 ## [](#sharing) Sharing